School Break Camps

 Please let the camp director know by email who will be picking up your child each day.
-We do ask for identification at pick up and if their name is not on our pick up list we will need to reach you before we release your child to them.
+We do ask for identification at pick up; if their name is not on our pick up list we will need to reach you before we release your child to them.

 We find that if your child is in a regular classroom at school without an aide, then they usually do great at our camps.
 Our teachers are wonderful, but most are not trained in special education.
-If your child requires a special education classroom or teacher, then camps at the Dunwoody Nature Center or Island Ford Park might not be a good fit.
+If your child requires a special education classroom or teacher, then our camps might not be a good fit.

 Holly Loscavio is one of the Nature Center’s longest tenured educators – going back to the summer of 1997 when she first joined our team.
 Holly has a BS in Conservation Biology from Brigham Young University (’94) and has taught field trip programs, summer camps, scout programs, and preschool programs with the Nature Center.
-Holly’s popular “Mommy & Me” programs introduce children to a love of nature which they carry with them throughout life.
-Holly loves to spend time outside with her husband and their blended family of 6 children.
-Holly enjoys running marathons and when not at work or with her family she is usually on long runs on the greenway near her home.
+Holly’s popular “Mommy & Me” programs introduce children to a love of nature, which they carry with them throughout life.
+Holly loves to spend time outside with her husband and their blended family of six children.
+Holly enjoys running marathons and when not at work or with her family, she is usually on long runs on the greenway near her home.
 Holly loves teaching children about nature and their role in preserving the planet.
 We at the Nature Center are thrilled to have Holly as our summer camp director.
 Holly can be reached directly via email at email@example.com

 We are always looking for teachers and environmental educators to guide campers in various environmental education experiences through hands-on science and art activities.